 Acura has developed NEXAFED®, an over-the-counter, or OTC, immediate-release pseudoephedrine HCl (PSE) tablet, utilizing the Company’s proprietary IMPEDE® Technology.
 PSE is a widely-used nasal decongestant available in many non-prescription and prescription cold, sinus and allergy products, including Johnson & Johnson’s Sudafed® product.
 Acura’s IMPEDE® Technology is a proprietary mixture of inactive ingredients designed to disrupt the extraction or direct conversion of PSE in tablets into methamphetamine.

-Acura intends to introduce NEXAFED® into pharmacies either directly or through a distribution partnership.
+Acura has introduced NEXAFED® into pharmacies either directly or through a distribution partnership.